 You will find that wood glue is the one thing that joins all of your woodworking projects together.
 Literally!
 It is such a vital part of any woodworking project that you need to know about the different types of wood glue and how to use them.
 Your choice of glue will depend on the different types of wood that you use.
-You can get many different variations in wood glue, but in this article, we discuss the five most common types of wood glue that we use.

 After reading this article, you should be very clear on how to choose the right type of glue for your woodworking project.
 Once you select the adhesive you are going to use, you need to know how to use it.
 We will touch upon these aspects in this article.